 Manchester, Tennessee’s Mayor Lonnie Norman passed away from COVID-19 on October 12.
-The second presidential debate, which was set to happen tomorrow, was cancelled because President Trump tested positive for COVID and he refused to hold a virtual event.
-Last week, New York’s Governor Cumo ordered schools and non-essential businesses be closed due to a spike in cases.
+The second presidential debate, which was set to happen on October 14 , was cancelled because President Trump tested positive for COVID and he refused to hold a virtual event.
+The week prior, New York’s Governor Cumo ordered schools and non-essential businesses be closed due to a spike in cases.
 This virus is clearly an ongoing issue.

 I can’t express how unsettling it is to watch people go to huge parties while all of this is still happening.
 It’s honestly horrifying and has forced me to reduce the amount of time I spend on social media.
 I have held onto empathy through it all though.

 People are young.
 They’re having fun.
 Sitting inside all day is tiring.
 The past few years have been stressful to say the least, and not just because of COVID.
 Social unrest, gaffes made by those in power and a historical election have intersected and we’ve had no other option than to watch all of it unfold on our phones and computers.
 Our usual escapes were all but stripped away.
 Now that we have more privileges, why not get back to some small semblance of regularity for the sake of our weary minds?